philip-soft/cupertino_calendar_picker/README.md

-The package provides a sleek and stylish cupertino calendar designed to mimic the aesthetics of iOS.
+The package provides a sleek and stylish cupertino calendar picker designed to mimic the aesthetics of iOS.
 With smooth animations and intuitive user interactions, it seamlessly integrates into your Flutter app to deliver a delightful user experience.

 <p>
    <img src="https://github.com/philip-soft/cupertino_calendar/blob/master/doc/calendar_months_switches.gif?raw=true"